Quantum-limited amplification without instability: An ideal two-port squeezer: the two-mode Bogoliubov amplifier

 The above heuristic picture is borne out by an explicit calculation of the system's scattering matrix.
 Without loss of generality we take the coefficients $G_1, G_2$ to be real, and couple both cavity modes to external waveguides with symmetric coupling strengths $\kappa_{n} = \kappa$ (see Appendix \ref{AppAsymmetries} for the asymmetric case).
 From the Langevin equations of the system we find the eigenvalues of the dynamics

 we see that if we choose $\tilde{G} = \kappa/2$, i.e., for optimally imbalanced interaction strengths $G_{1,2}$ in Eq.(\ref{Eq.:HamiltonianDbasis}), we have a situation where the splitting of the system's normal modes is exactly equal to their width.
 As in Sec. \ref{SecOptDetunedDPA}, this matched-splitting operation leads to a number of exceptional properties, including an extremely flat gain versus frequency profile.
 We thus follow on this special tuning point in what follows.
+To note is, that an amplifier with no gain-bandwidth limit is as well obtained for a balanced choice of coupling strengths (with the price of a lower bandwidth), please see Appendix \ref{app_QND} for details.

 The output for $\tilde{G} = \kappa/2$ yields in the Bogoliubov basis

 The matrix operations here acting on the Bogoliubov input modes here have a simple interpretation.
 They correspond to the input excitation passing through a sequence of phase shifters.
 The corresponding frequency dependent beam-splitter angle, and phase shifter matrix are: